Higher Education Opportunity Act Compliance

 - Retention Rates (.pdf) Overall fall-to-fall retention rates

-- Fall 2013 Diversity (.pdf) Enrollment of graduate and undergraduate by gender and race/ethnicity
+Fall 2015 Diversity (.pdf) Enrollment of graduate and undergraduate by gender, race/ethnicity and financial-aid

-- Fall 2013 Diversity (Full-time Undergraduates only) (.pdf) Enrollment of Full-time Undergraduates only by gender and race/ethnicity
+- Fall 2015 Diversity (Full-time Undergraduates only) (.pdf) Enrollment of full-time undergraduates only by gender, race/ethnicity and financial aid

 National Center for Education Statistics — The National Center for Education Statistics, located within the U.S. Department of Education and the Institute of Education Sciences, is the primary federal entity for collecting and analyzing data related to education.
 College Navigator is accessible at this site.